NSLS-II/blop/docs/wip/qserver-experiment.md

 ### Plans in the Queueserver Environment

-The qserver environment has the plan `acquire` which wraps the `list_scan` plan like this:
+The Queueserver environment has the plan `acquire` which wraps the `list_scan` plan like this:

 ```python
 from blop.plans import TParameterization, Movable, TParameterValue, defaultdict